openpracticelibrary/openpracticelibrary/content/practice/lean-canvas.md

 [UX Strategy Guide Template](/images/ux-strategy-template.jpg)

+### Business Model Canvas

+The business model canvas is a variation that focuses on the development of new or improving existing or understanding the existing business model.
+In a time where existing business models are disrupted this is a vital exercise.
+It adds the dimension of Key Partners, Key Activities, Customer Relationships, Customer Segments to the canvas.

 ## How to use it

 When filling out the Lean Canvas, it is best to fill the sections out in a certain way.